MaxVarverakis/SweePy/README.md

 # SweePy
-Work in progress: DDQN with PER to solve Minesweeper.
+Work in progress: DDQN with PER to play Minesweeper.